-Read on to find out about the best summer yacht charter destinations in Corsica and Sardinia, including Bonifacio and the Costa Smeralda.
+Read on to find out about the best summer yacht charter destinations in Corsica and Sardinia guide, including Bonifacio and the Costa Smeralda.

 Many charterers start their Corsica voyage from the island’s capital: Ajaccio.
 Port Tino Rossi in Ajaccio is popular among holidaymakers, many of whom are attracted by its historic sites and thriving café scene.
 As the birthplace of Napoléon Bonaparte, there’s plenty of history to absorb as well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.